What types of insurance coverage does a cleaning company need?

 • Insurance company

-Small business insurance companies that serve cleaning businesses
+Small business insurance companies that serve cleaning companies

 Here are just some of the insurance carriers that sell coverage to cleaners:

-• The Hartford: Cleaning businesses can purchase general liability insurance, commercial auto insurance, umbrella insurance and other policies through The Hartford.
+• The Hartford offers general liability insurance, commercial auto insurance, umbrella insurance and other policies.
 The company, one of the largest commercial insurance providers, also sells coverage to independent contractors who work as cleaners for a larger company.

-• Progressive: Cleaning businesses can get insured through the Progressive Advantage Business Program.
-The company offers policies to protect cleaning business owners, like general liability insurance and workers’ compensation.
+• Progressive offers policies to protect cleaning business owners, like general liability insurance and workers’ compensation through the Progressive Advantage Business Program.
 Progressive also has a good selection of discounts for cleaners who purchase commercial car insurance.

 How to compare cleaning business insurance companies to get the best coverage